 Cholera is relatively rare in India and the risk of death is low, although occasional limited outbreaks do occur.
 The classic symptom is prolific watery diarrhea that lasts a few days, caused by a bacterial infection in the intestine.
 It's transmitted by food or water that's been contaminated with human feces containing the bacteria.
 However, most travelers don't venture into areas where there is active cholera transmission.

 - Preventative measures: The best way of preventing cholera is to only drink bottled water and eat well-cooked food in hygienic places.
 In addition, sanitize your hands regularly.
-The disease is primarily treated by oral rehydration and antibiotics, which may shorted its duration.
-A vaccine is available but it's not usually recommended
+The disease is primarily treated by oral re-hydration and antibiotics, which may shorten its duration.
+A vaccine is available but it's not usually recommended.